ForeignGods/Sorting-Algorithms-Blender/README.md

 <li>increase efficiency of the setup_array() function, to allow greater object count</li>
  <li>adding audio <a href= "https://www.youtube.com/watch?v=kPRA0W1kECg&t=57s">"Audibilization"</a> </li>
 <li>adding more sorting algorithms</li>
-<li>adding more types of visualisations e.g.
+<li>adding more types of visualization e.g.
 <a href="https://www.youtube.com/watch?v=_bxWi1sxRWA&t=194s">Sphere Agitation<a>,
 <a href="https://www.youtube.com/watch?v=ohn_NwAQZtE">Cube Amalgam<a>,
 <a href="https://www.youtube.com/watch?v=S0RtR2Yllzk">Dynamic Hoops<a></li>
 <li>auto generate camera with correct transforms based on the count of sorted objects</li>
 <li>create panel were you can choose different options like colors, sorting algorithms and count of objects</li>
-<li>improve merge sort visualisation so there are no gaps and overlapping objects</li>
+<li>improve merge sort visualization so there are no gaps and overlapping objects</li>
 </ul>

 <strong>Contributions to this project with either ideas from the list or your own are welcome.</strong>